What Is Active Portfolio Management?

 Active portfolio management occurs in certain mutual funds and most hedge funds.
 Mutual funds are investment portfolios run by professional money managers that combine the assets of multiple investors and trade according to a given theme for a fee.
 These managers generally use long-only strategies, which are bets that financial securities will rise in value.
 Hedge fund managers also use an active approach but are more prone to deviating from long strategies in an attempt to provide above-normal returns.

 Active-portfolio managers are expected to know how to produce returns that exceed the performance of passively managed index funds.
 Because these managers are using their abilities and techniques to outperform the markets, they are typically paid higher fees than what passive managers earn.
 For an active manager to be deemed successful, investors must earn profits that exceed market returns once fees and taxes are paid, according to consulting firm Towers Watson.

-Although actively managed portfolios charge fees that are higher than passive funds, investment performance often favors passive funds, according to the Wharton School of Business at the University of Pennsylvania.
+Although actively managed portfolios charge fees that are higher than passive funds, investment performance often favors passive funds.
 For more than two decades leading up to 2009, actively managed stock mutual funds that are meant to outperform some industry benchmark fell short of that barometer by 1 percentage point on average.
 Passive fund performance more closely mirrored benchmarks and therefore these portfolios delivered more attractive returns than active funds in this period.

 An investor may still favor a specific actively managed portfolio, however, if the fund's manager has an extensive background in the fund's niche.
 For example, if the manager has expertise in the green industry, she may be able to beat benchmark returns by investing in, for example, solar-industry companies.
 Another check in the column for active fund managers is the ability of a skilled manager to mitigate risk by short-selling as a hedging strategy.